laspluviosillas/scrabble-solver/README.md

 Say you've got a really sweet triple letter lined up that will only work if your Z is the first letter in the word, check this out:

-    $ scrabble-solver zloogsti --contains z --at 1
+    $ scrabble-solver loogsti --contains z --at 1

-The `--contains` and `--at` flags must be used in conjunction.
-They will not do anything if used separately.
-They will only return words that have the specified pattern at the specified location.
+The `--contains` flag works without the `--at` flag as well (but not vice versa).
+If you want to search for a word that contains a specific sequence of letters at any position, use `--contains` without specifing `--at`.

+    $ scrabble-solver pers --contains li

+Returns words like 'lisp' and 'pliers'.

 # Word lists